kaguyalol/UC-BerkeleyCS61b-2014/recap/recap9.md

   - Can be catched to prevent program terminating and printing error message
   - If `try` code throws an exception, it will jump to the first `catch` that **match** the exception(same or subclasses)
   - If an exception propagates all the way out of main() without being caught, the JVM prints an error message and halts
+  - Multiple `catch` block must be ordered from smallest to biggest
+    * Since superclass catch the exception, then subclasses will never run

 2. Throwable
   - Superclass of Exception and Error